THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Spiritual songs, prophecies, miracles, gifts of healing, words of knowledge (supernaturally derived), words of wisdom, should proceed from the members of the Body of Christ.
 All of this “Lampstand activity” must be supervised by church elders—older Christians who can recognize the inroads of Satan on the younger believers.

-But the manifestation of the Spirit is given to every man to profit withal.
-(I Corinthians 12:7)
+But the manifestation of the Spirit is given to each one for the profit of all: (I Corinthians 12:7)

-But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will.
-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For as the [human] body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 (I Corinthians 12:11,12)

-How is it then, brothers? when ye come together, every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
-Let all things be done unto edifying.
+How is it then, brethren?
+Whenever you come together, each of you has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
+Let all things be done for edification.
 (I Corinthians 14:26)

 This is the fulfillment of the Lampstand—the manifold communication of the Holy Spirit of God supplying all that is needed for building the Body of Christ.
 When the Body has been brought to maturity, then the needs of mankind will be met through the Body.